What You Need to Know About Psychiatric Aide

 - Perform nursing duties, such as administering medications, measuring vital signs, collecting specimens, or drawing blood samples.

-Things a Psychiatric Aide Should Know How to Do
+What a Psychiatric Aide Should Know

 When polled, Psychiatric Aides say the following skills are most frequently used in their jobs: